biggest change in the world of contact centre technology over the past several

 smart agents using

-cloud infrastructure and software-as-a-service commercial arrangements, procuring
+cloud contact centre technology and software-as-a-service commercial arrangements, procuring

 and deploying new technologies is easier than it has ever been.
 However, the ability to join up and integrate these tools, so that your